Skip to main content

 LTV (Loan-to-Value)

-The defines how much USDC can be borrowed against the collateral (as a borrower) or the risk exposure accepted (as a lender).
+The LTV (Loan-to-Value, the ratio in % between the borrowed USDC amount and the collateral value) defines how much USDC can be borrowed against the collateral (as a borrower) or the risk exposure accepted (as a lender).
 The borrowed amount and the LTV represent the same relationship, expressed in two different ways.
 Changing one automatically updates the other.
 Example: You lock $1,000 worth of collateral.

 • If you set the LTV to 50%, you can borrow 500 USDC.